animeshtrivedi/storage-systems-wiki-reading-list/README.md

 Hands-on wiki with commands and setup is available here: https://github.com/animeshtrivedi/storage-systems-wiki-reading-list/wiki

+We are also collecting nice surveys we can find: https://github.com/stonet-research/storage-systems-wiki-reading-list#a-selection-of-storage-related-surveys

 **Contributions:** please open a pull request with 1-2 line description of the paper!

 ## Reading list